Could you make a successful career as a quality management consultant?

 So I’d like to share my experience with you in this article.
 Of course, you must use the information and suggestions here at your own peril; ultimately it is you who must decide whether this life is for you.

 And if you don’t find the prospect of working as a consultant exciting, don’t do it.
 If you do, read on.

 Previously I've written about becoming an Environmental Management System (EMS) Consultant.
 Much of what you'll read here is the same - the same personal qualities, extensive relevant experience, relevant expertise, etc. applies.

-First we'll consider 'What it Takes' and then outline for you a 'Business start-up plan for the QMS Consultant - a 12-step plan'.
+First, we'll consider 'What it Takes' and then outline for you a 'Business start-up plan for the Quality Management System Consultant - a 12-step plan'.

 Table of Contents

-- What it Takes to become a Quality Management System (QMS) Consultant
+- What it Takes to Become a Quality Management System Consultant

 - 12-Step Business Plan on How to Become a QMS Consultant